overturetool/overturetool.github.io/_netmeetings/Net-Meeting-98.md

 ##  Release Planning

 Anders will release Overture 2.3.6 today.
-See
+For a list of fixes see:

 https://github.com/overturetool/overture/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+milestone%3Av2.3.6+